awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-ecs-capacityprovider-managedscaling.md

 The managed scaling settings for the Auto Scaling group capacity provider\.

-When managed scaling is enabled, Amazon ECS manages the scale\-in and scale\-out actions of the Auto Scaling group\.
+When managed scaling is turned on, Amazon ECS manages the scale\-in and scale\-out actions of the Auto Scaling group\.
 Amazon ECS manages a target tracking scaling policy using an Amazon ECS managed CloudWatch metric with the specified `targetCapacity` value as the target value for the metric\.
 For more information, see [Using managed scaling](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/asg-capacity-providers.html#asg-capacity-providers-managed-scaling) in the *Amazon Elastic Container Service Developer Guide*\.

 If managed scaling is off, the user must manage the scaling of the Auto Scaling group\.